delaneyj/grug/docs/guide/dep-pre-bundling.md

 # Dependency Pre-Bundling

-When you run `vite` for the first time, you may notice this message:
+When you run `grug` for the first time, you may notice this message:

 ```
 Optimizable dependencies detected: